maxrothman/config/manual.md

 ## Alfred
 * Install the Dash workflow.
 It's ignored by my settings because it's self-modifying so it'd be different on every machine.
+* In Features > Clipboard History, enable all the Clipboard History options

 ## iTerm
 * Go to Preferences > General > Preferences and set "Load preferences from a custom folder or URL"